 There are three types of torque tests: static, dynamic, and non-destructive torque tests.
 Their differences are discussed below:

 The magnetic particle torque testing method detects changes in a surface in response to torque by measuring alterations in magnetic fields.
-On the other hand, the ultrasonic torque test measures applied torques with ultrasonic waves.
+The ultrasonic torque test measures applied torques with ultrasonic waves.

 How Is the IZOD Test Relevant to the Torque Test?

-The IZOD test is relevant to torque testing because it can further determine a material’s resistance to breakage.
-It also helps engineers ascertain materials’ response to impact loading.
+The IZOD impact test is relevant to torque testing because it can further determine a material’s resistance to breakage and help engineers ascertain its response to impact loading.
+However, IZOD is not typically directly used with torque testing; it is a complementary test.

 Does Torque Test Require Certification and Compliance?